aosabook/500lines/modeller/chapter.md

 ##### Moving Nodes
 In order to translate a node, we use the same ray calculation we used for picking.
 We pass the ray that represents the current mouse location in to the scene's
 `move` function.
-The new location of the Node should be on the ray.
+The new location of the node should be on the ray.
-In order to determine where on the ray to place the Node, we need to know the Node's distance from the camera.
-Since we stored the Node's location and distance from the camera when it was selected (in the `pick` function), we can use that data here.
+In order to determine where on the ray to place the node, we need to know the node's distance from the camera.
+Since we stored the node's location and distance from the camera when it was selected (in the `pick` function), we can use that data here.
 We find the point that is the same distance from the camera along the target ray and we calculate the vector difference between the new and old locations.
-We then translate the `Node` by the resulting vector.
+We then translate the node by the resulting vector.

 `````````````````````````````````````````` {.python}
     # class Scene